4n6chewtoy/LockedSecretCalculatorVault/README.md

 The script is designed to identify any PIN or pattern lock data within the relevant files.
 It will then decrypt any user encrypted files and output them with a 'best guess' file extension.

-DataData for browser activity and 'notes' can be found in the encrypted database file: locked_vault.db
+Data for browser activity and 'notes' can be found in the encrypted database file: locked_vault.db

 Any questions, or issues let me know https://twitter.com/4n6chewtoy